Amir Alam Khan

 Amir Alam Khan (born 2 October 1958) is an Indian politician.
 He has served as MLA from Thanabhawan and Morna seat in the UP state assembly.

 He was a former member of parliament from Uttar Pradesh.

 Personal life

 His son, Nawazish Alam Khan, was a Member of Legislative Assembly (MLA) from Budhana assembly in the district Muzaffarnagar from 2012 to 2017.

-Khan is currently in Azad Samaj Party (Kanshi Ram).